-The zoos defended the transfer, saying the animals were set to be killed to make room for rhinos at the Swaziland facilities.
-The country is also undergoing a drought.
+The animals were set to be culled as part of a plan to make room for rhinos at the Swaziland facilities, the zoos said in a statement.

 “It escalated to a rescue mission last fall due to this state-of-emergency drought,” said Gregg Hudson, president of Dallas Zoo.

-In exchange for the elephants, the three U.S. zoos will donate funds toward the rhino conservation efforts at Big Game Parks.
+In exchange for the elephants, the U.S. zoos will donate funds toward the rhino conservation efforts at the Big Game Parks.